Get all the latest data for the Greek Islands

 Does buying property help me get residency and citizenship in the Greek Islands in 2026?

-As of January 2026, buying property in the Greek Islands can help non-EU citizens obtain residency through the Golden Visa program, but it does not automatically lead to citizenship.
+As of 2026, buying property in the Greek Islands can help a non-EU buyer get residency if the purchase qualifies for the Greek Golden Visa, but it does not directly give citizenship.

 Can I legally rent out property on my visa in the Greek Islands right now?